 John C.P.
-Goheen has been an award-winning broadcast television journalist and documentary filmmaker for over 38 years.
-He has traveled the world documenting major news events and sharing stories with all the major American television networks and international clients.
+Goheen is an award-winning broadcast television journalist and documentary filmmaker.
+He has traveled the world documenting major news stories and historic events.
+Through broadcasts on all the major American television networks as well as numerous international channels, millions have seen his work.
 He continues to shoot and produce for various domestic and international news organizations.